Veronica Varlow: Film and TV appearances

 In the fall of 2008, Varlow participated as a coach for Andrea Martin in MTV's Emmy-winning show, MADE.
 She appeared in the 2009 film Exposed and in the 2010 short documentary Dr Sketchy's Anti-Art School by Peter Bolte.

-She featured in Emilie Autumn's music video for the song 'Fight Like A Girl' in 2013.
+She featured in Emilie Autumn's music video for the song "Fight Like A Girl" in 2013.

 Personal life

 On October 31, 2020, Varlow married David Garfinkel, with whom she runs a coven at the Chelsea Hotel in NYC.
+She was previously married to photographer Burke Heffner on June 24, 2006.

-She currently resides in Brooklyn, NYC and also owns a house in Woodstock, NY called Curiosa (affectionately referred to as 'Magic House') where she runs yearly Witch Camp retreats.
+She currently resides in Brooklyn and also owns a house in Woodstock, NY, called Curiosa (affectionately referred to as "Magic House") where she runs yearly Witch Camp retreats.